aznrogerazn/passport-nft/README.md

 #### Configure Strategy

-The NFT authentication strategy incorporates two elements, after which, the control is passed to your own `verify` function to implement challenge string update or other features (such as issuing a Cookie containing access token; this module does not set session):
+The NFT authentication strategy incorporates two elements, after which, the control is passed to your own `verify` function to implement challenge string update or other features (such as issuing a Cookie containing access token; please note that this module does not set session):

 1. A prefixed challenge string that's signed by the caller address (with its original form obtainable with `getChallenge` option).
 This encrypted string is checked against the `address` you pass in.
 If the framework detects an error during verification, it will automatically `401`.
 2. An NFT to check balance against, with your specified list of token IDs.
 With ERC-721, `balanceOf` is called with `address`; with ERC-1155, an array of `tokenIds`, and with `address`.
 If the `address` does not own the specified `nftAddress` NFT, it will result in a `401`.